 The alarm bells were ringing for MiniDisc (2002) and personal CD players (2003); the former unable to see off competition from the CD when it came to a home hi-fi system.
 It's a shame, because MiniDisc worked just great as a portable device.

 The demise of the personal CD player, however, was more indicative of the format's increasing struggles against digital sources.

 But what did that mean for portables?

 The What Hi-Fi?
 Awards in 2003 saw the introduction of a new portable product that would remain commonplace in the years that followed.

 An unassuming device from a rather modest US tech manufacturer: the Apple iPod.
 And it was also the year that the term 'portable' started to reappear in the pages of our Awards issue.

 Kings of convenience

 One year on from the iPod's debut at the What Hi-Fi?
 Awards, there were a whole host of portable products recognised as the 'Portable' category made a strong return.

-A Jukebox, radio, iPod (obviously) and even a CD player walked home with Awards from this category, as we declared "taking your music with you has never been easier".
+A jukebox, radio, iPod (obviously) and even a CD player walked off with Awards from this category, as we said "taking your music with you has never been easier".

 Moving on up...